When I get asked a question a few times, I add it here so you can find the answer quickly!

 All of my acrylic templates have a 3/8" seam allowance which is perfect for EPP, but they also have marking holes for folks who prefer the American hand-piecing method to English Paper Piecing.

-Each of my quilt listings have different components available so that you can 'build your own' kit.
-If you know you'd like the complete kit, add the PDF pattern, paper pieces, and acrylic templates one at a time to your cart, and then check that they've all been added.
+Each of my quilt kits have different components listed separately so that you can 'build your own' kit.
+If you know you'd like the complete kit, add the PDF pattern, paper pieces, and acrylic templates one at a time to your cart.
+You'll get a 10% discount when you do!

 If you'd like to try the pattern first to see if you want to make it, or to make your own pieces, or buy them elsewhere, you can add the PDF to cart, and then come back later and choose the other kit parts if you wish.